 This Dealing Code is intended to ensure that the Addressees do not misuse Inside Information (as defined in Annex 1), which is prohibited under EU market abuse rules, and do not place themselves under suspicion of misusing such Inside Information.
-This Dealing Code is also intended to ensure that persons that possess Inside Information at a given time maintain the confidentiality of such Inside Information and refrain from market manipulation, either directly or indirectly.
+This Dealing Code is also intended to ensure that persons that possess Inside Information at a given time maintain the confidentiality of such Inside Information, either directly or indirectly.